Michael Stifelman: Biography

-Education

-Dr. Stifelman earned his undergraduate degree in zoology from the University of Massachusetts and his medical degree from the Albert Einstein College of Medicine in the Bronx, NY.
+Stifelman earned his undergraduate degree in zoology from the University of Massachusetts and his medical degree from the Albert Einstein College of Medicine in the Bronx, NY.

+Stifelman joined HackensackUMC in 2016 after working at NYU Langone Medical Center, where he was Professor of Urology at the NYU School of Medicine, Director of the Robotic Surgery Center, and Chief of Urology Services at Tisch Hospital.

 He completed his internship and residency in general surgery, as well as his urology residency at Columbia Presbyterian Medical Center, NY, serving as chief resident in urology during his final year.
-He received his fellowship in endourology and laparoscopy at New York-Presbyterian Weill Cornell, New York, NY, and is board certified in urology.
+He received his fellowship in endourology and laparoscopy at Weill Cornell Medical Center, New York, NY, and is board certified in urology.

-Career

-Dr. Stifelman currently serves as Professor and Chairman of Urology, Hackensack Meridian School of Medicine; Chairman of Urology, Hackensack Meridian Hackensack University Medical Center; Director of Urologic Oncology at John Theurer Cancer Center; and Director of Robotic Surgery, Hackensack Meridian Health.
+Stifelman currently serves as Professor and Inaugural Chair of Urology, Hackensack Meridian School of Medicine; Chair of Urology, Hackensack Meridian Hackensack University Medical Center; Director of Urologic Oncology at John Theurer Cancer Center; and Director of Robotic Surgery, Hackensack Meridian Health.

-Dr. Stifelman joined Hackensack University Medical Center in 2016 from NYU Langone Medical Center in New York, NY, where he served in the following roles: professor of Urology, NYU School of Medicine; director of the Robotic Surgery Center, NYU Langone Medical Center; and chief of Urology Services, Tisch Hospital.